gabriellmrosa/Fancy-Checkout/README.md

 # Fancy-Checkout
-A animated experience for your checkout !
+A animated experience for your desktop checkout !

 The first launch of a idea, be free to submit your improvements, let´s be open source!